khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 ## 1. Project Overview

-This document summarizes the manual test execution activities performed for a confidential legal technology platform.
+This document summarizes the manual test execution performed for a confidential legal technology platform.

-The goal of testing was to identify functional defects, validation issues, business logic problems, UI inconsistencies, and data handling issues across key platform features.
+The main goal of testing was to check key user flows, input validation, boundary cases, UI behavior, search functionality, file replacement, and data consistency.

-All application, organization, user, and other identifying information has been anonymized for portfolio purposes.
+The project has been anonymized for portfolio purposes.
+No confidential application, company, user, or business information is included.

 ---